SyndicateClu/TMQBFFL/Constitution.md

 ### Contacting League Officers

+The league officers consist of the commissioner and co-commissioners.
 Your league officers are available if you have any questions or are in need of assistance.

 If your question pertains to a feature provided by our [fantasy football hosting provider](https://sleeper.app/), please utilize their [support resources](https://support.sleeper.app/en/) before contacting a league officer.

 For league-specific issues, please contact the league commissioner first.
 If the league commissioner is unavailable, contact the co-commissioner.

-If you cannot contact a commissioner or co-commissioner, and your issue is time-sensitive (for instance, if you are requesting a roster modification because you don't have access to the Internet), please use the league message board to make your request.
-In this way, we can verify the time of your request and make your roster change retroactively if necessary.
+If your issue is time-sensitive please email or text both the commissioner and co-commissioners so that that a timestamp of the request will be recorded.
+This way we can verify the time of your request and make your roster change retroactively if necessary.
+The league message board is not sufficiint for time-sensitive requests at this time as the timestamp is not detailed enough.

 ### League Commissioner